ArCiGo/YoloGroupDemo/README.md

 [![Import environment collection](/Img02_Postman.png)](https://user-images.githubusercontent.com/32103862/212745567-2ce1091e-dcda-478a-987f-ec3ccf354a7f.mp4)

 5. Now it is time to create a mock server to run everything.
 Just remember to use the existing collection you already imported.
-Once the mock server is created, copy the URL and paste it in the *URL* variable located in the **ExBanking** environment (do a double check to verify if the URL is correct).
+Once the mock server is created, copy the URL and paste it in the *URL* variable located in the **ExBanking** environment (do a double check to verify if the URL is correct.
+Paste the URL in the **Initial Value** and **Current Value** fields).
 Now, you are able to execute the scripts in Postman! (click on image to see the video).

 [![Create mock server](/Img03_Postman.png)](https://user-images.githubusercontent.com/32103862/212745560-1a4317d6-0698-46d6-b287-ea570f88778c.mp4)